-Annual progress reports on all recommendations are filed with the LIPA Board of Trustees.
+Annual progress reports on all recommendations are to be filed with the LIPA Board of Trustees and DPS each September.
 See LIPA Board of Trustees Resolution, #1420, amended July 25, 2018.
-Additional interim reports may also be made to the Board as needed.
-Progress reports are filed with DPS each February 24, June 24 and October 24.
+Additional interim reports are also made to the Board by LIPA staff.
+Finally, the instant progress report is issued publicly and to DPS pursuant to audit recommendation number 2, and in a format similar to reporting by IOUs.
+Progress reports are filed tri-annually each February, June and October.